RaphaelBts/MovieSearch/README.md

 - Finding the available screenings near you
 He will also recommand you some movies, based on what is popular today and on which movie you want to see.

-Based on real-time data, you will be able to easily find information you need and even book your tickets for your desired movie screening (if available of course).
+Based on **real-time data**, you will be able to easily find information you need and even book your tickets for your desired movie screening (if available of course).

-## Where does the data come from ?

 ## Tasks